-To a large extent, the figures for 2008 to 2010 (Table 52.a to Table 52.c) confirm the picture of 2007.
+To a large extent, the figures for 2008 to 2012 (Table 52.a to Table 52.e) confirm the picture of 2007.
 The number of recipients and the amounts of unemployment benefits varied quite a lot in this period, but this is not taken into account in EUROMOD.
-Notably, the increase in the amount of income tax as simulated by EUROMOD between 2007 and 2010 is slower than the actual increase in this period.
+Notably, the increase in the amount of income tax as simulated by EUROMOD between 2007 and 2010 is somewhat slower than the actual increase in this period.
+However, in 2011 (the last year for which external statistics are available) EUROMOD overestimates income tax by 13% and peoples insurance contributions by 18%.